matplotlib/pytest-mpl/README.rst

 Installing
 ----------

-This plugin is compatible with Python 2.7, and 3.6 and later, and requires `pytest <http://pytest.org>`__ and `matplotlib <http://www.matplotlib.org>`__ to be installed.
+This plugin is compatible with Python 3.6 and later, and requires `pytest <http://pytest.org>`__ and `matplotlib <http://www.matplotlib.org>`__ to be installed.